BetterThanTomorrow/joyride/README.md

 ## WIP

 You are entering a construction yard.
+Things are going to change and break your configs while we are searching for good APIs and UI/Ux.

 Your feedback is highly welcome!

+## Quickest Start

+1. Bring up the VS Code Command Palette (`cmd/ctrl+shift+p`)
+2. Execute **Joyride: Run Clojure Code**
+3. Type in some code into the prompt, e.g.
+    ```clojure
+    (require '["vscode" :as vscode]) (vscode/window.showInformationMessage "Hello World!")`
+    ```
+4. Submit

 ## Quickstart